I'm Latinx — & I'm Fed Up With Being Called

 Shenny Angeles, 22, Artist

 Embracing my Blackness was really hard growing up.
-My mom is Dominican, but her ancestors are from West Africa.
-Colonization manipulated her into hating that part of herself.
+My mum is Dominican, but her ancestors are from West Africa.
+Colonisation manipulated her into hating that part of herself.
 She is anti-Black, a big Trump supporter.
 When I was 15, I decided that I was going to celebrate who I am.
 I went behind my mom's back and cut off five or six inches of my hair, put in blonde highlights, and started rocking this 'fro.
-I do have empathy for my mom; she just wants me to be accepted.
+I do have empathy for my mum; she just wants me to be accepted.
 For her, it's about survival.
-But I do wonder if just one person told my mom she was worthy of being seen in her natural state, would that change her?
+But I do wonder if just one person told my mum she was worthy of being seen in her natural state, would that change her?

 Advertisement